Fantom

 Fantom is a Swedish velomobile with four wheels, two in the front and two in the rear.
 It has no front suspension, but has suspension in the rear.

 Fantom was never sold as a finished product.
 Instead it was sold as a set of drawings.
 The drawings are not exact and should be used as a guide.
 Hobbex bought the rights to the drawings and have sold it continuously since the 1940s apart from a short break in the 1990s.
 Over 100,000 copies of the drawing were sold, but only ten documented builds were finished.
-The drawings had no measurements, and if you would follow the blueprints, you would not be able to open the door.
+The drawings had no measurements, and if you followed the blueprints, you would not be able to open the door.

 In the 1980s the Fantom was rediscovered by Carl-Georg Rasmussen who built a redesigned version called Leitra.